 • Source:JND

-Delhi BMW Crash: Fresh details have emerged about the fatal road accident in Delhi involving a senior Finance Ministry official.
-The BMW involved in the crash, driven by the accused woman, was registered under her husband’s name.
+Delhi BMW Crash: Fresh details have surfaced in the deadly Delhi car crash involving a senior Finance Ministry official.
+The BMW that struck the victims was being driven by the accused woman but is registered in her husband’s name and has been arrested by Delhi Police.

 According to information available on the official All India RTO vehicle registration portal, the car is registered to Parikshit Kakkar, the husband of the accused woman, Gagandeep.